Data Parallel Network Overhead Calculator

 Limitations of the Calculator

-The model assumes a simple ring all-reduce with uniform bandwidth and no overlapping of communication and computation.
+The calculation assumes a simple ring all-reduce with uniform bandwidth and no overlapping of communication and computation.
 Real systems might employ hierarchical networks, NVLink, or InfiniBand fabrics with different characteristics.
 The calculation ignores latency, message setup time, and protocol overhead, which can be significant for small tensors.
 Furthermore, it assumes all GPUs participate in every step; fault tolerance or straggler mitigation may change dynamics.
 Nonetheless, the estimates provide a useful starting point for capacity planning.

 Conclusion